Sunwood-ai-labs/AMATERASU/docs/README.en.md

 ## 👏 Acknowledgements

-Thanks to Maki for their contributions.
+Thanks to iris-s-coon and Maki for their contributions.

 ## 📄 License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

 ## 🤝 Contributions